Wyandotte, Michigan: 18th century

-Contemporary citizens have named Major Biddle the first white settler in Wyandotte, though there had been white farmers living in the territory before he established his home here.
-Major John Biddle had purchased 2,200 acres (9 km2) of land from the federal government in 1818.
-The wooded section by the river inspired the Major to become a farmer much in the manner of George Washington at Mount Vernon.
-He also built a summer estate.
+The Anglo-Americans later credited Major John Biddle as the first white settler in Wyandotte, but French colonists had lived in the area for more than a century before he settled there.

+After the War of 1812 and the Wyandot cession, Major Biddle purchased 2,200 acres (9 km2) of land from the federal government in 1818.
+He developed a farm and a summer estate.
 The buildings were completed around 1835, and he named his estate "Wyandotte" after the Indians who were still living in the area.

 John S. Van Alstyne, general manager for Eber Ward of both the Eureka Iron & Steel Works and the associated Wyandotte Rolling Mills, laid out the master plan for the city.
-This plan was frequently called the "Philadelphia Plan", with streets laid out on a north–south and east–west grid.
-The streets of the village were modeled after those in Philadelphia, which originated with William Penn.
-The focal point became the Detroit River, and the first street parallel became Front Street.
+This plan was frequently called the "Philadelphia Plan", as streets were laid out on a north–south and east–west grid, similar to those in Philadelphia, Pennsylvania.
+That plan was made by colonial founder William Penn.

+In Wyandotte, the focal point was the Detroit River, and the first street parallel became Front Street.
 This street was eventually extended and renamed Van Alstyne Boulevard in 1921.
-Streets running parallel to this Front Street were named according to numbers from First to the extent of the territory involved.
+Streets running parallel to Front Street were named according to numbers, from First to the extent of the territory involved.
 Streets running horizontal to the numbered streets were named for trees and plants.